drreynolds/smuhpc-workshop/source/session_6.rst

    <http://en.wikipedia.org/wiki/Moore%27s_law>`_]

 .. index:: CPU vs memory/disk speed

 Motivation: CPU vs memory/disk speed
 --------------------------------------------------

-* The overall rate of computation is determined not just by the processor speed, but also by the ability of the memory system to feed data to it.
+* The overall rate of any computation is determined not just by the processor speed, but also by the ability of the memory system to feed data to it.

-* Thanks to Moore’s law, clock rates of high-end processors have increased at roughly 40% per year over the last decade.
+* Thanks to Moore’s law, clock rates of high-end processors have increased at roughly 40% per year since the 1970's.

 * However, over that same time interval, RAM access times have improved at roughly 10% per year.

-* This growing mismatch between processor speed and RAM latency presents an increasing performance bottleneck, since the CPU spends more and more time waiting on data from RAM.
+* This growing mismatch between processor speed and RAM latency presents an increasing performance bottleneck, since the CPU spends more and more time idle, waiting on data from RAM.